irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * **Flechette**: 'Pellet' amount reduced to 5.
 Still provides body armor pen and increased damage range.
 * **AP slugs**: provides same AP and similar range bonuses as in vanilla PD2, but ammo pick up is worse.
 * **Dragon's breath**: Reduces amount of pellets to 9.
 Deals 350 fire damage over a 2 second period to any lit target.
-* **Tombstone slug**: Deals roughly 120 damage over 3 seconds.
-Helpfull for low damage class shotguns, or vampire-like-regen perks.
+* **Tombstone slug**: Deals roughly 300 damage over 6 seconds, and stun-locks enemies during full poision duration.
+Helpfull for low damage class shotguns, and/or vampire-like-regen perks.

 # Light machine guns: